If you’re looking to save money on your cell phone plan, Republic Wireless should be on the list of carriers you consider.

 Yes and no. You can certainly buy a phone outside of Republic Wireless but you need to be sure that the model number on the phone is listed in Republic’s list of approved phones.
 If you’re not sure (or just don’t want to deal with verifying model numbers) you can always just buy a phone directly from RepublicWireless.com.

 Q: Does Republic Wireless Work In Europe, Canada or Mexico?

-Q: Can I Use My Existing Phone On Republic Wireless?
+Q: Will My Unlocked Phone Work On Republic Wireless?